janheinrichmerker/song-analysis/documentation/documentation.md

 Analyzing just a small subset of [**TODO**: Count files in `B` sub-folder.] songs...

 **TODO**: Whats impacts has analyzing more data?

+### Source code

+The source code for running this analyzes can be found publicly on the following GitHub repository: https://github.com/heinrichreimer/song-analysis
+Read the repository's read-me for a brief description on how to install and run the scripts.

 ## References